eroscai/SZAVPlayer/README.md

 中文说明请看[这里](https://github.com/eroscai/SZAVPlayer/wiki/iOS%E5%9F%BA%E4%BA%8EAVPlayer%E5%AE%9E%E7%8E%B0%E9%9F%B3%E8%A7%86%E9%A2%91%E6%92%AD%E6%94%BE%E5%92%8C%E7%BC%93%E5%AD%98)

-SZAVPlayer is a lightweight audio/video player library, based on `AVPlayer`, pure-Swift and support cache.
+SZAVPlayer is a lightweight audio/video player library, based on `AVPlayer`, pure-Swift.
+Support cache and video image output.

 ## Features

 - [x] Encapsulate the state changes of `AVPlayer` and `AVPlayerItem` and output them uniformly, greatly reducing the implementation cost of audio play.
 - [x] Achieved full control of `AVPlayer` data loading, based on `AVAssetResourceLoaderDelegate`.
 Through the Range request and corresponding cache, it can respond to player's requests ASAP.
 It also can play the cached audio normally in the weak network and no network enviroment.
+- [x] Support video image output, can be drawn to multiple views at the same time.
 - [x] Load AVAsset asynchronously to not blocking the main thread.
 - [x] Support setting cache size munually and also support cleaning.